MicrosoftDocs/architecture-center/docs/landing-zones/azure-governance-visualizer-accelerator-content.md

 ## Alternatives

-- The Azure Governance Visualizer is a powerShell script, which can be run directly on a local machine, configured to run as part of a GitHub Action or Azure DevOps pipeline to receive up-to-date information about your environment.
+- The Azure Governance Visualizer is a powerShell script, which can be run directly on a local machine.
+The visualizer can be configured to run as part of a GitHub Action or Azure DevOps pipeline to receive up-to-date information about your environment.
 The visualizer produces a wiki as an output that can be published in GitHub or Azure DevOps.

 - The visualizer can also be hosted on any other hosting platform that is secure and also cost-effective like [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview).